-The combination of all of the problems discussed above clearly demonstrate that MERC's forecast overestimates the growth in peak demand for Rochester area customers.
-When some of those problems are controlled, the changes in growth rate lead to reserve margins greater than 50 percent for decades.
-MERC's forecast model is flawed, and MERC's decision to select the size of the Rochester Project based exclusively on that forecast is unreasonable.
-The modified growth rates that result from correcting the problems with MERC's forecast demonstrate that a more moderate, phased or incremental proposal would be a more prudent, reasonable, and appropriate way to meet demand.
-The Project that MERC has proposed is excessive, and would result in unreasonable costs being recovered from captive ratepayers.
+- 112. The OAG has demonstrated that the combination of all of the problems discussed above clearly demonstrate that MERC's forecast overestimates the growth in peak demand for Rochester area customers.
+When some of those problems are controlled, the changes in growth rate lead to reserve margins greater than 50 percent for decades. - MERC's forecast model is flawed, and MERC's decision to select the size of the Rochester Project based exclusively on that forecast is unreasonable.